CoraJung/bandit-under-fairness-constraints/README.md

 ## Disclaimer

-Reproducing can only be done using the ProPublica dataset (located in `dataset/propublica`) as the NODA dataset cannot be shared for confidential reasons.
+Reproducing can only be done using ProPublica dataset (located in `dataset/propublica`) as NODA dataset cannot be shared for confidential reasons.

 ## Installation